-I was blessed to grow up on the island of Jersey where a childhood spent swimming, sea kayaking and running on the coastal paths fostered a lasting love of the outdoors.
-After five years as an English teacher in Japan and ten years as an outdoor instructor in the UK, I now live on the shores of the beautiful Lake Annecy.
-Running has been a constant fascination since my teenage years, at first hooked on the physical challenges of harder and faster, and then the great sense of well-being experienced when everything starts to “flow.”
-Similarly, I now love trail running for the combination of challenging ascents, the extraordinary mountain environment and the exhilarating descents!
+I grew up on the island of Jersey, in the UK, where a childhood spent swimming, sea kayaking and running on the coastal paths fostered a lasting love of the outdoors.
+I now live in France, on the shores of the beautiful Lake Annecy.
+Running has been a constant fascination since my teenage years, at first hooked on the physical challenges of harder and faster, and then the great sense of well-being experienced when everything starts to flow.

 I still work as a mountaineering instructor in the UK and overseas.
 I’m an Associate Instructor with The Outward Bound Trust and work for a number of expedition companies, leading groups in the mountains of Greenland, Iceland, Norway, Japan, India, Morocco, Namibia and next year, Kyrgyzstan!